 Component Definition Source: IPCC AR5 Examples of Climate Risk Assessments using Climate- FIT Vulnerability The propensity or predisposition to adverse effects (undesirable effects).
 Vulnerability encompassed various concepts and factors such as susceptibility and sensitivity to climate hazards and lack of capacity to cope and adapt.
-Presence of coastal protection structures and degree of aging Presence of water gates where water ingress may occur Capacity/measures to maintain water intake capacity in response to reduced river flow Existence of emergency response plans Capacity to utilize weather-related information Organizational structure and capabilities of implementing agencies Availability of weather insurance Climate Risk The potential for adverse consequences where something of value is at stake and where the outcome is uncertain, recognizing the diversity of values.
+Presence of coastal protection structures and degree of aging Presence of water gates where water ingress may occur Capability/measures to maintain water intake capacity in response to reduced river flow Existence of emergency response plans Capacity to utilize weather-related information Organizational structure and capabilities of implementing agencies Availability of weather insurance Climate Risk The potential for adverse consequences where something of value is at stake and where the outcome is uncertain, recognizing the diversity of values.
 Risk is often represented as probability of occurrence of hazardous events or trends multiplied by the impacts if these events or trends occur.
 Risk results from the interaction of vulnerability , exposure, and hazard.
 Flooding of critical infrastructure, decreased capacity due to sea level rise Reduced water supply capacity Impact Effects on natural and human systems.
 In this report, the term "impact" is used primarily to refer to the impacts of extreme climate and climate change on natural and human systems.
 Impacts generally refer to impacts on life, livelihoods, health, ecosystems, economies, society, culture, services and infrastructure resulting from the interaction of climate change or dangerous climate events that occur within a particular period of time with vulnerabilities of the society or system to which they are exposed.
 Impacts are also expressed as (undesirable) consequences and consequences.
 Significant soil erosion Inundation of power generation/other facilities, power supply disruptions from sea-level rise, storm surge, flooding Decreased crop yields.
-Adaptation Adaptation is the process of coordination for real or projected or Adaptation seeks to moderate or avoid harm or exploit benefic
+Adaptation climate and its impacts. ial opportunities.